 22.1 Responsibilities and Provision of Information Necessary for WRAP Participation

 BPA shall be solely responsible for fulfilling its contractual obligations to WRAP and shall provide WRAP with any necessary data regarding «Customer Name»’s load and resources in compliance with WRAP requirements.
-Consistent with this section 22, section 17, and section «#» of Exhibit J, «Customer Name» shall provide BPA with any necessary and requested information, forecasts, and attestations associated with «Customer Name»’s Dedicated Resources and Consumer Owned Resources serving On-Site Consumer Load.
+Consistent with this section 22, section 17, and section 5 of Exhibit J, «Customer Name» shall provide BPA with any necessary and requested information, forecasts, and attestations associated with «Customer Name»’s Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load.

 22.1.1 By October 1, 2027, BPA shall notify «Customer Name» of its preferred mode of communication for WRAP-related information.

-22.1.2 BPA may request a signed Joint Contract Accreditation Form (JCAF) from «Customer Name» for any Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load relevant to the WRAP. «Customer Name» shall provide BPA with such signed JCAF(s) no later than 30 calendar days following such request and by the dates established in section «#» of Exhibit J. JCAFs provided under this section shall comply with the requirements of WRAP and shall be updated as appropriate to meet WRAP requirements.
+22.1.2 BPA may request a signed Joint Contract Accreditation Form (JCAF) from «Customer Name» for any Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load relevant to the WRAP. «Customer Name» shall provide BPA with a signed JCAF(s) no later than 30 calendar days following such request and by the dates established in section 5 of Exhibit J. JCAFs provided under this section shall comply with the requirements of WRAP and shall be updated as appropriate to meet WRAP requirements.

-22.2 Pass-Through of WRAP Charges(02/11/25 Version)
+22.2 WRAP-Related Charges Under a Sharing Event(02/11/25 Version)

-If BPA incurs any charges from WRAP related to «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load or «Customer Name»’s replacement amount(s) for such resources, then BPA shall pass through such charges, or the portion of such charges related to «Customer Name»’s resources, to «Customer Name», subject to the terms of section X of Exhibit J.
+If BPA incurs any charges from WRAP attributed to «Customer Name»’s Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load, then BPA shall pass through such charges, or the portion of such charges related to «Customer Name»’s resources, to «Customer Name», subject to the terms of section 5 of Exhibit J.

-If BPA does not incur a charge from the WRAP entity related to the non-performance of «Customer Name»’s Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load, then BPA may assess a charge for such non-performance.
-Such charges shall be pursuant to BPA’s applicable Wholesale Power rates and GRSPs and as established in a 7(i) Process.
+If BPA does not incur a charge from the WRAP entity but does incur a WRAP-related cost attributed to «Customer Name»’s Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load, then BPA may assess a charge pursuant to BPA’s applicable Power Rate Schedules and GRSPs and as established in a 7(i) Process.

-For any single instance of non-performance, BPA may consider waiving a related charge that it finds duplicative to other charges assessed.

 22.3 WRAP and Resource-Related Exhibit Revisions

-By June 30, 2027, «Customer Name» and BPA shall review and make any necessary revisions to Exhibit J to adjust the terms and conditions to implement this section «#».
-Such revision may include terms and conditions such as, but not limited to: BPA’s preferred mode of communication, «Customer Name» notices relevant to WRAP, pass-through charges for resources (subject to the limitations in section 22.2 above), terms related to JCAFs, load exclusions, and any other terms necessary to facilitate BPA’s participation in WRAP.
+By June 30, 2027, «Customer Name» and BPA shall review and make any necessary revisions to Exhibit J to adjust the terms and conditions to implement this section 22.
+Such revision may include terms and conditions such as, but not limited to: BPA’s preferred mode of communication, «Customer Name» notices relevant to WRAP, pass through charges for resources (subject to the limitations in section 22.2 above), terms related to JCAFs, load exclusions, and any other terms necessary to facilitate BPA’s participation in WRAP.

-In addition, if after June 30, 2027 «Customer Name» elects to apply a Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load to load for the first time, then «Customer Name» and BPA shall review and make any necessary revisions to Exhibit J to adjust the terms and conditions to implement this section 22.
+In addition, if after June 30, 2027 «Customer Name» elects to apply a Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load to load for the first time, then «Customer Name» and BPA shall review and make any necessary revisions to Exhibit J to adjust the terms and conditions to implement this section 22.

 22.4 Load Exclusions